GatoGraphQL/GatoGraphQL/docs/DeveloperGuide.md

 }
 ```

-The value for "data-fields" is resolved through an object called a [FieldProcessor](#fieldprocessor), described below.
+The value for "data-fields" is resolved through an object called a [FieldValueResolver](#fieldprocessor), described below.

 ##### Switching domain to a relational object